vasi/bootstrappable-distros/README.md

     * There should be a supported way to install more software, even if it's binary-only.
 A web browser is a good test-case
     * There should be a compiler that can build more software.
 Self-hosting is ideal.
     * Basically: embedded distros, Android, or demos don't fit the goals of this list.
+* The target distro should have at least some amount of maintenance.
+If there haven't been updates in five years, I'll probably skip it.

 Limits I allow: